food-and-service

 The task breakdown tells the real story.

 [Fact] Operating industrial cooking equipment has an automation rate of just 18%.
 Industrial food cooking is not your home kitchen.
-It involves managing massive fryers that process hundreds of pounds of product per hour, commercial ovens cooking thousands of units simultaneously, steam kettles cooking soups and sauces in 500-gallon batches.
+It involves managing massive fryers that process hundreds of pounds of product per hour, commercial ovens cooking thousands of units simultaneously, steam kettles cooking soups and sauces in 500-gallon batches, and continuous roasters that run for entire shifts without interruption.
 The equipment has gotten more programmable over time — you can set temperatures, timers, and cooking profiles.
 But loading product into fryer baskets, checking that items are positioned correctly on conveyor ovens, adjusting for variations in product size, and managing the physical flow of food through the cooking process requires a human body and human judgment.

 [Fact] Monitoring cooking temperatures sits at 30% automation.
 This is the area where AI has made the most visible impact.
 IoT temperature sensors connected to cloud monitoring platforms can track temperatures across every piece of equipment in a facility in real time.
 AI systems can detect temperature drift before it reaches danger zones, automatically alert operators, and even log HACCP compliance data without manual recording.
-Smart thermometers and connected probes are becoming standard in food processing facilities.
+Smart thermometers and connected probes are becoming standard in food processing facilities, especially in operations supplying institutional buyers like school districts and hospitals that demand strict documentation.

 Stable Demand in a Growing Market